Tulum is one of the trendiest travel destinations along the east coast of Mexico and has become incredibly popular.

 For this journey we suggest that you just use the ADO bus.
 You could also haggle with a taxi driver but the bus is perfectly comfortable and cheap.

 We didn’t know much about Tulum before we arrived, but we are very glad we went!
-It seems to be becoming more and more popular so make sure to get yourself down there before it gets too touristy!

 Like this post?
 Don’t forget to pin it for later!